nzilbb/digit-triplets-test/README.md

 The default build includes the client application builds too, and creates:
 `bin/digit-triplets-test.war`

-For development/debugging of the administraion client, you may prefer a version of the webapp that doesn't include admin user auth (so you can use `ng serve` as below), and doesn't spend time building both clients every time.
+For development/debugging of the administration client, you may prefer a version of the webapp that doesn't include admin user auth (so you can use `ng serve` as below), and doesn't spend time building both clients every time.
 In that case, use the following ant target instead: